karlstav/cava/README.md

 If you're lucky all you have to do is to run cava.

 If nothing happens you might have to use a different source than the default.
 The default might also be your microphone.
 Look at the [config](#configuration) file for help.

+### Pipewire

+Set

+    method = pipewire

+The default source is `default` and will most likely be your mic.
+If you run wireplumber use `wpctl` to get the `object.path` or `object.serial` of the desired device to visualize.

+e.g.

+    source = alsa:pcm:3:front:3:playback

 ### ALSA